 Here is a one-minute video describing this lab:

 Phyphox (physical phone experiments) is a free app developed at the 2nd Institute of Physics of the RWTH Aachen University in Germany.
 The author of this lesson has been working with a pre-release Android version of this app.
 It supports BLE (Bluetooth Low Energy) technology to transfer data from multiple Voyagers to the Phyphox app.
-It is important to understand that this capability of Phyphox may not be available to the public until the July 2018 anticipated beta release.
+Since then, a public Android version of the Phyphox app has been made available.

-The experiment of this lesson is in a file named Tracer.phyphox and will be made available from the author when the Phyphox beta is released.
+The experiment of this lesson is in a file named Tracer.phyphox and it accompanies this lesson.
 This file can then be opened in Phyphox and will appear in the PocketLab Voyager category of the main screen, similar to that in Figure 2.

 Both Voyagers should initially be turned off.
 The first screen that you will see after selecting the Tracer experiment from the menu contains the message shown in Figure 3.
 In response to this message you should turn on the Voyager labeled X. "PL Voyager will appear in the message.
 Click on "PL Voyager" and a message will tell you that Bluetooth is connecting to the device.
 Another message similar to that of Figure 3 will then appear, and your response to this message should be to turn on the Voyager labeled Y. When both connections are complete, you can start data collection whenever you are ready with the pulsating triangle in the upper right corner of the screen.

 If you want to export the collected data , all you need to do is click the ellipsis in the upper right corner of the screen and select Export Data from the drop-down menu.
 You can then choose the desired data format (Excel, CSV) and pick a method for sharing the data (Google Drive, Email, etc.).
 See Figure 4.